ib-inu/ib-inu/README.md

 familiar with Sass , Tailwind, Bootstrap and Version Control

-beginner in React js and jest
+beginner in React js and jest&Test

 currently Practicing Frontend developement.